 If you think eating at a food court means you have to choose between a soft pretzel dipped in cinnamon sugar at Pretzel Time or a Whopper and fries from Burger King, think again.
 The food court, once a staple in suburban mall culture, has matured and found a new life in New York City.
-In the past decade, food courts and food halls have spouted up all over Brooklyn.
+In the past decade, food courts and food halls have sprouted up all over Brooklyn.

-This Crown Heights Beer Hall, from the folks at the Brooklyn Flea and Smorgasburg, also houses a well curated food court.
-If you want to taste some of the best food to come out of the Smorgasburg, head to Berg'n and order some decadent BBQ from Mighty Quinns, a beef and onion pie from Dub pies, a grilled cheese supreme from Landhaus or a pork lumpia from the lumpia shack.
+This Crown Heights Beer Hall, from the folks at the Brooklyn Flea, also houses a well-curated food court.
+If you want to taste some of the best food to come out of the Smorgasburg, head to Berg'n and order some decadent BBQ from Mighty Quinns, a traditional New York pizza from Pizza by Charlie, a grilled cheese supreme from Landhaus, or a breakfast taco from King David Tacos.
 Don't forget to wash it down with a beer.
-It's not just about the food and drink at Berg'n, the atmospheric spacious hall and event space has a calendar packed with events including drink and draw nights and Tuesday trivia nights.
-Berg'n is also a great place to watch awards shows, the Super Bowl and basketball games on their big screen.
-It opens at 9am, so you can start your day with a coffee and one of their five dollar breakfast sandwiches.
-Just to note, Berg'n is closed on Mondays.Continue to 5 of 7 below.
+It's not just about the food and drinks at Berg'n, the atmospheric spacious hall and event space has a calendar packed with events including drink and draw nights and Tuesday trivia nights.
+Berg'n is also a great place to watch awards shows, the Super Bowl, and basketball games on the big screen.
+Just to note, Berg'n is closed on Mondays.

 Food Court at Fei Long Market